 Best Practices in Mobile Microfinance, Research Report by Grameen Foundation, 2012.

-Further Thoughts on Landscaping Mobile Social Media and Mobile Payments in Indonesia.
-Report by Tom Boellstorff.
+Landscaping Mobile Social Media and Mobile Payments in Indonesia (Further Thoughts) by Tom Boellstorff, February 2013.

 Mobile Money Afghanistan, Research Report by frog design, 2011.

-Haiti Project, Research Report by Espelencia Baptiste, Heather Horst, and Erin Taylor, 2011.
+Haitian Monetary Ecologies and Repertoires: A Qualitative Snapshot of Money Transfer and Savings, Research Report by Espelencia Baptiste, Heather Horst, and Erin Taylor, November 2010.